Codium-ai/pr-agent/docs/REVIEW.md

 ## Overview
 The `review` tool scans the PR code changes, and automatically generates a PR review.
-The tool can be triggered automatically every time a new PR is [opened](https://github.com/Codium-ai/pr-agent/blob/main/Usage.md#github-app-automatic-tools), or it can be invoked manually by commenting on any PR:
+The tool can be triggered automatically every time a new PR is [opened](https://github.com/Codium-ai/pr-agent/blob/main/Usage.md#github-app-automatic-tools), or can be invoked manually by commenting on any PR:
 ```
 /review
 ```